claviska/SimpleImage/readme.md

 ### Method Examples

-Most methods have intelligent defaults so you don’t need to pass in every argument.
+Most methods have intelligent defaults so you don't need to pass in every argument.
 Check out **SimpleImage.class.php** for required/optional parameters and valid ranges for certain arguments.